MINAADELMARKOS/MINAADELMARKOS/README.md

 ## About

-I am a data Analyst who is
+I am a data Scientist who is
 passionate about data science and machine learning.
 I'm a self-motivated, self-learning